 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Vivaldi Browser on a CentOS 7 server.
+I will show you the step-by-step installation of the Vivaldi Browser on a CentOS 7 server.

 Vivaldi Web Browser Features

 - Adaptive Interface: Vivaldi’s color scheme will adapt as you browse the web, much like a

 Chameleon adapts to its surroundings.
 A clean and modern look complements the content.

 - Spatial Navigation: Say goodbye to tab-cycling through web page content now.
 You can move in every axis using the arrow keys.
 Get faster anywhere on the web page using your keyboard.